 [BLOODY FIERY PRICES]

-The Bong has never been a great appreciator of the devil called INFLATION.
+The Bengali has never been a appreciator of the devil called INFLATION.
 Forever wry of rising prices, we Bongs have made sure that price rises are strictly tamed in our backyards.
-Even a single rupiya rise in bus fares is not to be tolerated without a fervent show of anger via 2 bus burnings, 3 MICHILS (processions of like minded Bongs) and a ton of cursing the powers that be.
-The most closely watched price index is of course the FISH and VEGETABLES at the local market – charge 5 rupiya more for the same fish the next day and sure as the rush hour traffic on Dharmtala, the Bong Bhodrolok will turn Abhodro (uncouth) in a moment!
+Even a single rupiya rise in bus fares is not to be tolerated without a fervent show of anger via 2 bus burning, 3 MICHILS (processions of like minded Bengalis) and a ton of cursing the powers that be.
+The most closely watched price index is of course the FISH and VEGETABLE prices at the local market – charge 5 taka more for the same fish the next day and sure as the rush hour traffic on Dharmatala, the Bengali Bhodrolok will turn obhodro (uncouth) in a moment!

 [HE TRIES TO ACT TOO SMART]